n4anii/IronstoneITironstone-managedservice-workforce/Mobile apps/Apps/Adobe Reader DC/README.md

 # Adobe Reader DC
 ## Info
 Adobe only releases the first version of DC as MSI.
-First MSI is dates 26.03.2015.
+First MSI is dated 26.03.2015.
 Updates are released as .MSP, but Intune only supports MSI packages.
 Therefore, we must build MSI packages ourselves.